 It is strongly advised to backup your device completely including the apps, messages, contacts, and internal storage.
 While enabling OEM unlocking itself wouldn’t erase the data stored on your device.
 It’s likely that you’ll proceed further to unlock the phone’s bootloader.
 Which will result in a complete data wipe.
 You can follow our guide on how to backup Android devices.

 Step 2: Enable Developer Options on Android

-Like we mentioned, the toggle is hidden by default under the “Developer options” menu.
+As we mentioned, the option itself is hidden by default under the “Developer options” menu.
 In order to enable OEM unlocking, you will first need to reveal/enable Developer Options in the phone’s settings.

 - Go to the app drawer and open “Settings”.

 - Scroll down and find the “System” section.
 If you’re using a device with Android Nougat or below, look directly for “About phone”.

 - Tap on the “About phone” section.
 You shall then see the device information like Android version, security patch level, etc.

 - Tap 7 times on “Build number” rapidly.
 If you have a PIN/Password set, you will be prompted to enter it.

 - Post that, you shall see a toast notification towards the bottom of the screen, saying – “You’re now a developer!”.